openaustralia/morph/app/views/documentation/tutorial.md

 rather than embedded in an image.
 This means we should be able to write a scraper to collect it.
-If the information was in an image or PDF then it would be much harder to access programmatically.
+If the information was in an image or PDF then it would be much harder to access programmatically and therefor much harder to write a scraper for.

 Now that we've found our data and we know we can scrape it, the next step is to set up out scraper.